Spelling

 • Discrete spelling lessons are taught 4 times a week at Carbeile Junior School.

-• Children participate in exciting, fun spelling games and activities.
+• Children participate in exciting, fun spelling games and vocabulary activities.

 • Children have time to explore words in order to find spelling rules, patterns and exceptions.